 We’ll discuss these trends and the associated technology in the wireless gas detection area for combustible (e.g. methane) and toxics (e.g. H2S.)

-Mr. Pierce is member of ISA and is one of United Electric’s SMEs on the application of wireless HART in the expansion and augmentation of combustible and toxic gas monitoring in plants.
-He has worked at United Electric for more than thirty years and travels extensively to meet and understand end-user challenges in the process sector focusing on gas detection.
+Mr. Channing Reis, Director of Functional Safety with United Electric Controls, is a member of ISA and is one of United Electric’s SMEs on Safety Instrumented Systems.
+He has worked at United Electric since 1983 and travels extensively to meet and understand end-user challenges in the process sector.
+He is a member of ISA and AIcHE.